MarcelKaemper/boilerplate-master/README.md

 # Boilerplate-master (bpm)
-A program that generates boilerplate files whenever you need.
+A program that generates boilerplate files whenever you need them.

 You can edit/add boilerplates here: ~/.bpm/boilerplates.
 Feel free to open pull requests if your boilerplate/edit is mandatory.